 Discover what prospective students expect when applying to potential schools, and how you can increase enrolment with this data at hand.Read the report

 If you’re reading this blog, you’ve likely learned of the benefits of chatbots and are now looking for the best chatbots for higher education.

 With so many chatbots in the market and the many ways that they can be used, it can be a challenge to know where to begin.
 If you’re feeling overwhelmed by the choices, answer these 5 key questions about your chatbot needs and put yourself in a better position to make an informed decision on the best chatbot for your college or university.
-So let’s dig in and help you on your way to finding the best chatbot for higher ed.

 Deciding what you want in a chatbot also means being realistic about the scope of your bot.
 AI chatbots in higher education can handle a lot of inquiries and tasks, but you shouldn’t expect bots to handle everything.
 All support teams face questions that need a “human touch”.
 This should be discussed with your agents as well, to help them understand that they’re not being replaced.